swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml/index.md

 ### Checkout the new branch

 On your machine, check out the new branch.
+Replace `<the name of the new branch>` with the name of the branch to checkout to.

 ```sh title="Execute the following command(s) in a terminal"
 # Get the latest updates from the remote origin